orbitlens/blog-stellar-expert/posts/stellar-expert-update-may-2020-revamped-iterface-and-new-apis/index.md

 Yeah, you are right, it's just another post about software updates.
 For me, all those changes look exciting because of the countless hours spent on the development.
-Hence I can talk non-stop about the things barely noticeable for our users.
+Hence, I can talk non-stop about the things barely noticeable for our users.
 Here is a brief summary of the progress since the previous overview published in [November 2019](./stellarexpert-update-november-2019).